DavidFaf/Ecommerce-Store/README.md

 Further improvisation/feature recommendation is fully appreciated

+To run this project:
+- Clone/ Download the zip file
+- Open terminal
+-

 The theme template of this project was inspired by Jim shaped Coding's Flask tutorial, check out his <a href="https://www.youtube.com/channel/UCU8d7rcShA7MGuDyYH1aWGg">youtube channel</a>